 Course Outcomes Cognitive At the end of this course, students will be able to: level CO1.
 Explain about irrigation development in India Understand CO2.
-Describe the various systems of irrigation and their performance Understand indicators CO3.
-Explain the various aspects of irrigation scheduling and reservoir Understand operation CO4.
-Resolve the conflicts based on principles of participatory irrigation Understand management CO5.
+Describe the various systems of irrigation and their performance indicators Understand CO3.
+Explain the various aspects of irrigation scheduling and reservoir operation Understand CO4.
+Resolve the conflicts based on principles of participatory irrigation management Understand CO5.
 Enumerate the policies related to irrigation Understand